 - Recognized leadership of the program organizers and participants

-- Overlap with the research activities carried out in the Paris-Saclay environment
+- Relevance to the research activities carried out within the Paris-Saclay region

-- Size of the community in the Ile de France area that the program can attract.
+- The size of the community in the Ile-de-France area that the program can attract.